At Flock, we take security very seriously. We use the best industry practices available to make sure that Flock is secure.

 Our servers are hosted in the cloud by Amazon's AWS web services.
 The AWS cloud infrastructure is designed for security, constantly monitored, highly available and highly accredited.
 More details can be found on the AWS Cloud Security Page.

 One of our driving principles with regards to privacy is that any message that you send on Flock should only be visible to participants in that conversation and no one else.
-As a result, no third person can access messages exchanged in a one-to-one conversation, and only members of a group have access to messages exchanged in that group.
+As a result, no third person can access messages exchanged in a one-to-one conversation, and only members of a private channel have access to messages exchanged in that private channel.

 Apart from your name and profile picture, which is available to the public, all other profile data is only visible to users within your organization.